 4) Housing On Campus

+Living on-campus means close access to services and a higher rate of success.
 Submitting your Housing Application early will ensure you get the room you want.
-We’ll help orient you to the Residential Life process.

 5) Immunization Form